Airborne Science and Mission Support

 Task 2: Education and Training.

-In support of Task 1, NSERC addresses all data, SATCOM, engineering and maintenance needs for the following manned NASA airborne science platforms: DC-8, C-130, and the ER-2.
-In addition, in 2015 NSERC supported the following field missions: CalWater, ATV-5, OIB, HIWC, ATom, KORUS-AQ, ATTREX/CAST, PECAN, Keflavik Polar Winds, NAAMES, ACT-America, OLYMPEX, HsypIRI, SHOUT, and RADEX.
+In support of Task 1, NSRC addresses all data, SATCOM, engineering and maintenance needs for the following manned NASA airborne science platforms: DC-8, C-130, and the ER-2.
+In addition, in 2015 NSRC supported the following field missions: CalWater, ATV-5, OIB, HIWC, ATom, KORUS-AQ, ATTREX/CAST, PECAN, Keflavik Polar Winds, NAAMES, ACT-America, OLYMPEX, HsypIRI, SHOUT, and RADEX.
 Accomplishments related to specific airborne platforms are listed below.
-NSERC accomplishments specific to missions are discussed in their respective sections in this document.
-In support of Task 2, the NSERC team conducts education and training activities around select field missions.
-Separately, the NSERC team leads outreach program missions designed to build capacity with science students and teachers.
+NSRC accomplishments specific to missions are discussed in their respective sections in this document.
+In support of Task 2, the NSRC team conducts education and training activities around select field missions.
+Separately, the NSRC team leads outreach program missions designed to build capacity with science students and teachers.

 DC-8 Specific Engineering and Data and Satcom System Accomplishments